Westminster City Council Adult Social Care

 - where it is necessary to allow a third party working for or on behalf of the council

-- to comply with the statutory requirement to regularly submit data to NHS Digital for the Client Level Data return1
+- to comply with the statutory requirement to regularly submit data to NHS England for the Client Level Data return

 We will strive to ensure that any personal data in our care will be kept safe and that where your information is disclosed to a third party, we will seek to ensure that the third party has sufficient systems and procedures in place to prevent the loss or damage of personal data.